Abtsega123/Cloud-Computing-LLM-Development/README.md

-# Fine-tune Foundation Models on Amazon SageMaker using @remote decorator
+# Fine-tune Foundation Models on Amazon SageMaker

 In this example we will go through the steps required for fine-tuning foundation models on Amazon SageMaker by using @remote decorator for executing SageMaker Training jobs.